juliusbuckley/geo-challenge/README.md

 # geo-location
 ## What is geo-location?
- > Returns the address of the geographically closest store from the dataset
+ > Returns the address of the geographically closest store from the dataset based upon input location

  ![geo-location Demo](./geo-location.gif "geo-location Demo gif")